Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Experiment

-To evaluate the effectiveness of the proposed self-supervised camera link model, we compare the estimated transition-time distribution with the ground-truth transition-time histogram derived from annotated trajectories.
-The results shows our estimated transition-time distribution closely aligns with the ground-truth distribution, demonstrating that the camera link model successfully captures the underlying spatial--temporal relationships between adjacent camera views.
-The illustration is shown in Figure~\ref{fig:CLM_res}.
+\paragraph{Self-Supervised Camera Link Model} To evaluate the temporal modeling accuracy of the self-supervised camera link model, we compare the estimated transition-time density with a ground-truth transition-time density computed from the RoundaboutHD annotations.
+Specifically, for each adjacent camera link, we derive ground-truth transition times from RoundaboutHD ground truth; we then overlay this ground truth density with the kernel density estimate produced by our camera link model.
+The qualitative comparison is shown in ~\cref{fig:CLM_res}.